 How the repayments work

-Successful applicants will repay this assistance, with interest charges, over nine years through a targeted rate included on your property rates bill.
+You are charged the interest through a targeted rate included on your property rates bill.

 We add this targeted rate to your rates on 1 July each year.